Read about our update schedules here.

 In your design standards and documentation:

-- Environments are classified by what type of tests they can support
+- Environments are classified by the types of tests they can support.

 In your design standards and documentation:

-- Test regimes are not categorized by risk, use case, or complexity
+- Test regimes aren't categorized by risk, use case, or complexity.

 Incident Response

-In security and site reliability engineering (SRE), incident response is focused on how teams identify and address events impacting the overall availability or security of a system, as well as how teams work to address root causes and prevent future issues.
-Incident response involves the processes and tools as well as the organizational behaviors required to address issues in real-time and in the period after an issue occurs.
+In security and site reliability engineering (SRE), incident response is focused on how teams identify and address events that impact the overall availability or security of a system, as well as how teams work to address root causes and prevent future issues.
+Incident response involves the processes, tools, and organizational behaviors required to address issues in real time and after an issue occurs.

 As an architect, you may not be the person monitoring your solution’s operations on a day-to-day basis once it goes live.
-Part of architecting for resilience is designing capabilities that enable support teams to perform first-level diagnosis, stabilize systems, and effectively hand over the investigation and root cause mitigation to development or maintenance teams.
-Teams directly supporting users on a day-to-day basis may not have deep understanding or expertise in the architecture of the system.
-It is essential for these teams to have appropriate tools and processes for monitoring daily operations, accessing information from the system when diagnosing a potential incident, and helping them serve as effective first-responders for any issues impacting availability.
+Part of architecting for resilience is designing recovery capabilities that enable support teams to perform first-level diagnosis, stabilize systems, and effectively hand over the investigation and root cause mitigation to development or maintenance teams.
+Teams directly supporting users on a day-to-day basis may not have a deep understanding of or expertise in the architecture of the system.
+It’s essential for these teams to have the tools and processes that they need to monitor daily operations, access information from the system when diagnosing a potential incident, and serve as effective first-responders for any issues impacting availability.

-You can improve how well teams respond to incidents in your Salesforce solutions by focusing on time to recover, ability to triage, as well as monitoring and alerting.
+You can improve how well teams respond to incidents in your Salesforce solutions by focusing on your time to recover, ability to triage, and monitoring and alerting.

 Time to Recover

 When an incident occurs, the first priority must be restoring systems to a stable operational state.
-Often, businesses think the only way to recover from an incident is to “fix the problem”.
-This is directionally sound — accurate root cause analysis and remediation is how you ultimately resolve critical issues in a system.
-However, this approach is not the most practical in the early stages of crisis response.
-Depending on the severity of an incident, every second of an outage or incident could create revenue (or reputation) loss for the business.
+Often, businesses think that the only way to recover from an incident is to “fix the problem.”
+This assumption is fair in that accurate root cause analysis and remediation is how you ultimately resolve critical issues in a system.
+However, “fixing the problem” during the early stages of crisis response isn’t the most practical approach.
+Depending on the severity of an incident, every second of it and its impact could lead to a revenue or reputation loss for the business.

-Often, attempting to diagnose and address root causes will delay efforts to restore the system to operation.
-Logistically, adopting an approach that asks incident responders to address root causes puts tremendous strain on subject matter experts (SMEs) and support staff at your company.
-Working to find and fix root causes during an incident requires SMEs to be on-call for every incident, and can block front-line/customer-facing support staff from taking action.
-It can also result in teams releasing changes that, in turn, create in more incidents.
-Ultimately, such an approach increases costs, consumes bandwidth across teams, and creates behaviors in times of crisis that can erode customer trust and brand reputation.
+Often, attempting to diagnose and address root causes delays efforts to restore a system to operation.
+Logistically, adopting an approach that asks incident responders to address root causes puts tremendous strain on the subject matter experts (SMEs) and support staff at your company.
+Working to find and fix root causes during an incident requires SMEs to be on call for every incident, which can block frontline, customer-facing support staff from taking action.
+It can also result in teams releasing changes that, in turn, create more incidents.
+Ultimately, such an approach increases costs, consumes bandwidth across teams, and leads to behaviors in times of crisis that can erode customer trust and brand reputation.

 The right incident management paradigm is to prioritize and focus on recovery as a first step.
-After the system is restored to stability, then follow up with blameless postmortems, incident investigations, root cause remediation, and similar activities.
+After a system is restored to stability, you can follow up with blameless postmortems, incident investigations, root cause remediation, and similar activities.
 This order of operations better enables incident response staff to triage, diagnose, and execute recovery tactics, alerting relevant SMEs to assist only as necessary.
-It also enables SMEs to identify and fix root causes with less pressure from a ticking incident clock.
+It also enables SMEs to identify and fix the root causes of an incident with less pressure from a tickingclock.

-To adopt a recovery-first mindset to incident response, consider:
+To adopt a recovery-first mindset to incident response:

 Incident Type Apparent Trigger Recovery Tactics

-System outage Corrupted logins or issues with account access Carry out account recovery policy
+System Outage Corrupted logins or issues with account access An account recovery policy

-Production bug Recent change Deployment rollback or prior version de-deploy
+Production Bug A recent change Deployment rollback or de-deployment of the previous version

-Emergent / unexplained bug Manual workarounds, disable non-essential features, escalate to SMEs
+An emergent, unexplained bug Manual workarounds, disabling non-essential features, escalating to SMEs

-The list of patterns and anti-patterns below shows what architecting to prioritize recovery looks like within a Salesforce solution.
-You can use these to validate your designs before you build, or identify areas of your system that need to be refactored.
+The patterns and anti-patterns for incident response show what architecting to prioritize recovery looks like in a Salesforce solution.
+Use them to validate your designs before you build, or to identify areas of your system that need to be refactored.

-To learn more about Salesforce tools to help with time to recover, see Tools Relevant to Resilient.
+To learn more about Salesforce tools to help with time to recover, see Salesforce Tools for Resiliency.

 Ability to Triage

-In the context of technology, triage involves assigning categories and levels of severity to issues and support requests.
+In the context of technology, triaging involves assigning categories and levels of severity to issues and support requests.
 No matter how well planned your solution is, user support issues and requests will arise.
-These can range from issues that stem from lack of sufficient training or change management, gaps in UI/UX, and unexpected end-user behaviors, to urgent system issues not caught by monitoring or alerting.
+These issues can stem from a lack of sufficient training or change management, gaps in UI/UX, unexpected end-user behaviors, and urgent system issues not caught by monitoring or alerting.

-Support and operations teams need the ability to investigate user support queries efficiently and diagnose them quickly.
+Support and operations teams need to be able to investigate user support queries efficiently and diagnose them quickly.
 Triaging issues to filter out less severe concerns and quickly spot critical system incidents is a key competency for these teams.
 Poor triaging slows all levels of user support, prolongs critical incidents, and increases the risk of further disruptions to your customers and your business.

-Although you may not be involved in day-to-day operation and support, as an architect, it is your responsibility to help ensure support and operations teams can effectively triage issues in any solution you create on the Salesforce platform.
+Although you may not be involved in day-to-day operations and support, as an architect, it’s your responsibility to help ensure that your support and operations teams can effectively triage issues in any solution that you create on the Salesforce platform.

-To enable teams to effectively triage issues within your Salesforce solutions, consider:
+To enable teams to effectively triage issues within your Salesforce solutions:

-The list of patterns and anti-patterns below shows what architecting for effective triaging looks like within a Salesforce solution.
-You can use these to validate your designs before you build, or identify areas of your system that need to be refactored.
+The patterns and anti-patterns for incident response show what architecting for effective triaging looks like in a Salesforce solution.
+Use them to validate your designs before you build, or to identify areas of your system that need to be refactored.

-To learn more about Salesforce tools to help with triage, see Tools Relevant to Resilient.
+To learn more about Salesforce tools to help with triaging, see Salesforce Tools for Resiliency.

 Monitoring and Alerting

 Monitoring and alerting are widely used terms in site reliability engineering.
-In the context of system resiliency, monitoring is the ability to continuously assess the current state of a system and alerting is the ability to automate notifications to stakeholders about potential concerns about the state of the system.
+In the context of system resiliency, monitoring is continuously assessing the current state of a system, and alerting is automating notifications to stakeholders about potential concerns about the state of the system.
 Effective monitoring and alerting is a key part of decoupling the scale and growth of your system from the scale and growth of your support staff.

 Salesforce provides a variety of built-in capabilities to monitor behaviors in your system.
 Salesforce also offers real-time event monitoring as an add-on or as part of Salesforce Shield.
 In any Salesforce solution, designs architected for monitoring and alerting provide:

-To architect for effective monitoring and alerting within your Salesforce solutions, consider:
+To architect for effective monitoring and alerting within your Salesforce solutions:

-The list of patterns and anti-patterns below shows what architecting for effective monitoring and alerting looks like within a Salesforce solution.
-You can use these to validate your designs before you build, or identify areas of your system that need to be refactored.
+The list of patterns and anti-patterns show what architecting for effective monitoring and alerting looks like in a Salesforce solution.
+Use them to validate your designs before you build, or to identify areas of your system that need to be refactored.

-To learn more about Salesforce tools for monitoring and alerting, see Tools Relevant to Resilient.
+To learn more about Salesforce tools for monitoring and alerting, see Salesforce Tools for Resiliency.

 Incident Response Patterns and Anti-Patterns